 Master of Arts in Public History

 There is no better place to study public history than in the heart of Detroit, where our program partners with cultural institutions to provide internships and other hands-on opportunities for our students.
 We now offer courses both at our Midtown campus and online, making earning your master's degree more accessible than ever.
-(Please note, the M.A.P.H. cannot be earned entirely online; students may choose to take only in-person courses or a combination of in-person and online courses.)
+Note: M.A.P.H. cannot be earned entirely online; students may choose to take only in-person courses or a combination of in-person and online courses.

-Our students include mid-career professionals who seek credentials for career advancement, recent college graduates eager to put their history degrees to work in the public service, and secondary school teachers who want to gain experience in project-based or community-engaged learning.
+Our students include mid-career professionals seeking credentials for career advancement, recent college graduates eager to put their history degrees to public service, and secondary school teachers who want to gain experience in project-based or community-engaged learning.
 We have designed our curriculum to be flexible to meet the needs of a diverse student body with a range of interests and with different scheduling needs.

 Students choose one of two paths to the degree:

-1. Develop an individualized topical or professional specialization, in consultation with the advisor, consisting of three relevant courses (9-12 credits)
+- Develop an individualized topical or professional specialization, in consultation with the advisor, consisting of three relevant courses (9 to 12 credits).

-2. Concurrently earn one of the following graduate certificates relevant to public history careers: Nonprofit Management (3 additional credits), Archival Administration (6 additional credits), or Museum Practice (3 additional credits); students may double-count 9 credits toward the MAPH and a graduate certificate
+- Concurrently earn one of the following graduate certificates relevant to public history careers: Nonprofit Management (three additional credits), Archival Administration (six additional credits) or Museum Practice (six additional credits).
+Students may double-count nine credits toward the M.A.P.H. and a graduate certificate.

 Students often elect to pursue a Joint Master of Arts in Public History and Library and Information Science concurrently with their master's in public history.
 Doing so expands career opportunities after graduation.